TselidisA/Check/README.md

 ## Updating
-Our goal is to end up this project with a site which works correctly.
+Our goal is making this site works correctly.

 So we will make new versions of this site for fix old bugs, add extra filled , use extra coding etc.